 Pentatonic chord chart

-The main pentatonic scales are minor and major variants.
-They are not considered as keys, but a set of chords can be nevertheless be based on these scales.
+The main pentatonic scales (minor and major) are not considered as keys, but a set of chords can be nevertheless be based on these scales.

-The first table with chords shows the relationship of all triads based on the Pentatonic minor scale.
-Since the scale consist of five notes, there are five chords included in the table.
+The first table shows the relationship of all triads based on the Pentatonic minor scale.
+Since the scale consists of five notes, there are five chords included in the table.
 The Roman numerals refer to the related natural minor scale.

 Chords based on Pentatonic minor